-A magician will always have the upper hand because he knows how his trick works.
-But according to Jay Olson, the magician might not know why.
+A magician will have the upper hand because he knows how his trick works.
+But, according to Jay Olson, the magician might not know why.

-Olson, an avid magician and SFU Psychology teaching-assistant, has co-authored a study that investigates the mindset behind card magic.
-He says that while participants may think they have a free choice of any card, there are a number of patterns suggesting otherwise.
+A recent study co-authored by Olson, a Simon Fraser University psychology teaching assistant, investigates the mindset behind card magic.
+It says that while the participant may think they have a free choice of any card, there are a number of patterns suggesting otherwise.

 For example, the study found that when asked to name a playing card, most people chose only one of four: the ace, queen or king of hearts, or the ace of spades.
-Unexpectedly, women chose the king of hearts more often than men, and men chose the queen of hearts more often than women.
+Unexpectedly, women chose the king of hearts more than men did, and men chose the queen of hearts more than women.
 The magician’s trick is to exploit these patterns.

-The next step, according to Olson, is to apply the study findings to a broader field than just magic to see how the mind works.
-Understanding how magicians influence people could lead to a better understanding of memory, decision-making and awareness.
+The next step, according to Olson, is to apply the findings to a broader field than just magic; to see how the mind works.
+Understanding how magicians are able to influence people could lead to a better understanding of memory, decision-making and awareness.